IshanG2111/LeetCode/README.md

 ## ✨ Highlights

-- 🏅 Solutions to popular interview questions!
+- 🏅 Solutions to popular interview questions
 - ✅ Explanatory comments for clarity
 - 🔥 Regularly updated with new problems & improved approaches
 - 🎯 Focus on clean, readable Java